 Defend The Sacred Gathering Vision:

 “In these decisive times we stand up to protect life.
 Along with millions of people around the planet we defend the sacred wherever we are.
 From the depth of our being comes a NO against the insanity of this world.
 No to any violence.
 No to the destruction of nature and the exploitation of people.
 No to a system based on injustice, racism and war.
 No to all hypocrisy and lies.

 For our NO to succeed, we have to know what we say YES to.
 For life to win, the global resistance needs to unify around a common positive aim for the future.
 We need a realistic vision for post-capitalism – a love-based, regenerative, nonviolent world – that will allow millions to divest from the old system and create a new one.
 There’s enormous potential in coming together and focusing the many movements into a common force for system change.”

 Defend the Sacred + One Billion Rising: Bringing Movements Together

-Monique Wilson, Global Director of One Billion Rising, spoke at Defend the Sacred: International Gathering in Tamera in Odeceixe on 12 August 2017, to stop the planned oil drilling off Portugal’s coast, where a global community used their bodies for an aerial art action.
-They danced in solidarity to end the violence against women and Mother Earth.
+Monique Wilson, Global Director of One Billion Rising, spoke at Defend the Sacred: International Gathering in Tamera in Odeceixe on 12 August 2017, to stop the planned oil drilling off Portugal’s coast.
+There, a global community used their bodies for an aerial art action, dancing in solidarity to end the violence against women and Mother Earth.

-At the RISING FOR MOTHER EARTH gathering, international activists, the local communities and the Tamera community danced the OBR global theme “BREAK THE CHAIN” in the defense of the water, to demand and end to environmental destruction, and in celebration of global solidarity:
+At the RISING FOR MOTHER EARTH gathering, international activists, local communities and the Tamera community danced the OBR global theme “BREAK THE CHAIN” in the defense of the water, to demand and end to environmental destruction, and as a celebration of global solidarity: